nvi-inc/mas/index.md

 the `antenna` measurement and the tsys from data and plot the average in bins over the az-el plane.

-* **Note** there is currently a bug in the library which results in queries being truncated to 10000 points *
+_**Note** there is currently a bug in the python library which results in queries being truncated to 10000 points_

 ```python
 import matplotlib.pyplot as plt